Blond

 Because hair color tends to darken with age, natural blond hair is significantly less common in adulthood.
-Naturally-occurring blond hair is primarily found in people living in or descended from people who lived in the northern half of Europe, and may have evolved alongside the development of light skin that enables more efficient synthesis of vitamin D, due to northern Europe's lower levels of sunlight.
-Blond hair has also developed in other populations, although it is usually not as common, and can be found among natives of the Solomon Islands, Vanuatu and Fiji, among the Berbers of North Africa, and among some Asians.
+Naturally occurring blond hair is primarily found in people living in or descended from people who lived in Northern Europe, and may have evolved alongside the development of light skin that enables more efficient synthesis of vitamin D, due to northern Europe's lower levels of sunlight.
+Blond hair has also developed in other populations, although it is usually not as common, and can be found among the native populations of the Solomon Islands, Vanuatu, and Fiji; among the Berbers of North Africa; and among some Asian people.

 In Western culture, blonde hair has long been associated with beauty and vitality.
-Aphrodite, the Greek goddess of love and beauty, was described as having blonde hair.
-In ancient Greece and Rome, blonde hair was frequently associated with prostitutes, who dyed their hair using saffron dyes in order to attract customers.
-The Greeks stereotyped Thracians and slaves as blond and the Romans associated blondness with the Celts and the Germans to the north.
-In the ancient Greek world, Homer's Iliad presented Achilles as what was then the ideal male warrior: handsome, tall, strong, and blond.
-In western Europe during the Middle Ages, long, blonde hair was idealized as the paragon of female beauty.
-The Norse goddess Sif and the medieval heroine Iseult were both significantly portrayed as blonde and, in medieval artwork, Eve, Mary Magdalene, and the Virgin Mary are often shown with blonde hair.
-In contemporary Western culture, blonde women are often negatively stereotyped as beautiful, but unintelligent.
+In the Greco-Roman world, blonde hair was frequently associated with prostitutes, who dyed their hair using saffron dyes in order to attract more customers.
+The Greeks stereotyped Thracians and slaves as light-haired and the Romans associated blondness with the Celts and the Germanic peoples to the north.
+In the ancient Greek world, Iliad presented the mythological hero Achilles as what was then the ideal male warrior: handsome, tall, strong, and light-haired.
+In Western Europe during the Middle Ages, long and blonde hair was idealized as the paragon of female beauty.
+Sif, the wife of Thor in Norse mythology, and Iseult, the Celtic-origin legendary heroine, were both significantly portrayed as blonde.
+In contemporary Western culture, blonde women are often stereotyped as beautiful, but unintelligent.